EU court opinion supports Austrian Airlines unions

-VIENNA A top legal official at the European Court of Justice (ECJ)advised judges on Tuesday to rule that old Austrian Airlines collective wage agreements are valid until a new one is agreed.
+VIENNA, June 3 A top legal official at the European Court of Justice advised judges on Tuesday to rule that old Austrian Airlines collective wage agreements are valid until a new one is agreed.

 The ECJ has been asked to rule whether Austrian Airlines, owned by Lufthansa, could unilaterally cancel a previous agreement when it transferred its flight operations to its lower-cost Tyrolean Airways subsidiary in 2012.